 Both pupils and parents are invited to consultation meetings, which take place once a year for each year group and provide the opportunity to discuss progress with subject teachers.
 These meetings take place virtually via Schoolcloud with details being sent out prior to the meeting.
 Year Teachers monitor the work of pupils and throughout the year and alert parents if any concerns arise.
-Parents are welcome to contact school at any time to discuss matters relating to pupil progress.
+We also arrange Information sessions at the beginning of each academic year to share information with parents.
+Please contact the school at any time to discuss matters relating to pupil progress.